 For Swedish participation in a consortium, the maximum amount that may be applied for is 300 000 EUR.
 The maximum amount for all Swedish participants together is therefore 300 000 EUR in total.

-The consortium shall make a joint application in JPIAMR’s application system.
+The consortium shall submit a joint application in JPIAMR’s application system.

-The project leader representing a Swedish partner in a JPIAMR consortium shall register parallel applications (pre-proposal/project outline and full proposal/full application) electronically in Prisma , which is the application system used by the Swedish Research Council.
-Please note that, for practical reasons, the parallel call in Prisma for the Swedish partners closes a few days later than that in the JPIAMR’s application system.
-This applies for both the pre-proposal/project outline and the full proposal/full application.
+You as the Swedish partner and project leader in a JPIAMR consortium must also register in parallel a corresponding application electronically in Prisma, which is the Swedish Research Council’s application system.
+Please note that for practical reasons, the parallel call in Prisma for you as the Swedish partner will close a few days later than in JPIAMR’s application system.
+This applies for both the project outline and the full application.

 You create your application in Prisma by filling in the text fields, uploading information from your personal account, and attaching the appendices requested.

 To enable you to apply, your organisation must have been approved as an administrating organisation and have created an organisation account in Prisma.

 Please avoid stating your own or anybody else’s full personal identity number in the application except where specifically requested.

 Before you apply, you must create a personal account in Prisma, where you can save your personal and CV data.
 The information only needs to be entered once, and can thereafter be supplemented or changed as required.
 As most of the Swedish Research Council’s calls employ foreign reviewers, please use English when entering any descriptive text in you CV data.
 You can also input your publications for future use.

 Please allow plenty of time to create your personal account.
 The applications you register in Prisma will be linked to your personal account.